LukeGall/Level-4-Solo-Project/plan.md

 * **Week 4** Create basic board interaction and then Focus on getting marbles to 'drop' and follow logic of the board.
 Lit review of other online games
 * **Week 5** Improve appearance of board, add marbles into a next step style of loop instead of just rushing to the end.
 Spend time on lit review.
 Add marbles to the screen when falling.
 * **Week 6** Update wiki about code documentation.
 Continue lit review for background.
 More board appearance improvement.
-* **Week 7** Either focus on logic of the board and maybe look at modeling the running of the game using modeling languages or focus on creating an online puzzle community for the game
+* **Week 7** Board appearance and main page creation then addition of images for parts and ability to maybe open up puzzles
 * **Week 8** Allow the creation and saving of different puzzles for the board to follow that can then be uploaded online to create a puzzle community
 * **Week 9** Allow ranking and comments of different puzzles as well as solution checking when submitting a puzzle
 * **Week 10** Focus on appearance of game and maybe try to introduce some animations to add polish